artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

 **ISAD CSV Column** ``locationOfOriginals``

-**DACS Rule** If the materials being described are reproductions and the originals are located elsewhere, give the location of the originals.
+**DACS Rule**: If the materials being described are reproductions and the originals are located elsewhere, give the location of the originals.
+(DACS 6.1.4) Record any identifying numbers that may help in locating the originals in the cited location.
-(DACS 6.1.4)
-Record any identifying numbers that may help in locating the originals in the cited location.
 (DACS 6.1.6)

 **EAD**